Master of Public Health

 The Indiana Wesleyan University Master of Public Health (MPH) is a 45 credit hour generalist degree designed to provide students with a thorough understanding of each of the five (5) core areas of public health including Biostatistics, Epidemiology, Environmental Health, Health Services Administration and Social and Behavioral Studies.
 The MPH program is designed to prepare students for a career where they can influence public health on a local, state, national and / or global level.
-Provided from a distinctly faith-based foundation, students will value, understand, and apply the inter-related social-behavioral theories and contextual factors needed to address the complex health problems of 21st century households, communities, and organizations.
+Provided from a distinctly faith-based foundation through a unique hybrid learning model*, students will value, understand, and apply the inter-related social-behavioral theories and contextual factors needed to address the complex health problems of 21st century households, communities, and organizations.

 Upon satisfactory completion of the Master of Public Health program, students should be able to: